South Korean President Yoon Suk Yeol declares martial law – DW – 12/03/2024

 Meanwhile, the president has also been dismissing calls for independent investigations into scandals involving his wife and top officials, attracting stinging rebukes from his political rivals.

-Yoon took office in 2022 but has seen his approval rating dip in recent months.
+Tuesday's decision from Yoon, who took office in 2022 but has seen his approval rating dip in recent months, has sent shockwaves through the country, which had a series of authoritarian leaders early in its history but has been considered democratic since the 1980s.

+The news saw the Korean won drop sharply against the US dollar.

 jsi/zc (AP, Reuters, AFP)